Tmeister/wp-api-jwt-auth/README.md

 ## Installation & Configuration

-[Download the zip file](https://github.com/Tmeister/wp-api-jwt-auth/archive/master.zip) and install it as any other WordPress plugin.
+[Download the zip file](https://github.com/Tmeister/wp-api-jwt-auth/archive/master.zip) and install it like any other WordPress plugin.

-Or clone this repo into your WordPress installation under the wp-content/plugins folder.
+Or clone this repo into your WordPress installation into the wp-content/plugins folder.

 ### Configurate the Secret Key

-The JWT needs a **secret key** to sign the token this **secret key** must be unique and never revealed.
+The JWT needs a **secret key** to sign the token.
+This **secret key** must be unique and never revealed.

-To add the **secret key** edit your wp-config.php file and add a new constant called **JWT_AUTH_SECRET_KEY**
+To add the **secret key**, edit your wp-config.php file and add a new constant called **JWT_AUTH_SECRET_KEY**.

 ```php